Sometimes it pays not to be so complicated.

 Who lives here?
 Or, rather, what does this person do for a living?
 What do you think?
 Can you appreciate it?
 As noted in the previous two posts, I'm asking my visitors to tell me what they think.
 How about this: Pretend it's given to you to make your own, what would you do?
 The only rule is to be nice yet honest.

-Posted by Love Where You Live on Thursday, June 04, 2009
+Posted by My Galveston Cottage on Thursday, June 04, 2009